GovTechSG/apex-signature-validator/README.md

 Specify the entry the point app.js and the output of the bundled files.
 Plugins and module loaders are used to uglify and bundle css as Webpack does not come with css bundling capabilities by default.

-### public directory
-Bundled js and css file will be outputted by Webpack into javascript and stylesheets folder respectively.
-The html folder holds index.html that is the stand alone web page application that holds Webpack uglified javascripts and css in tags.

 ### app.js
 The main angular module of the application and the entry point for Webpack.
 Controllers, factories and services are imported by Webpack with variable names and injected.

-### npm run build
-Run 'npm run build' in src folder to trigger the npm build script that will output the bundled js and css file into public directory.
-The resulting scripts would then need to be be transferred into the script and style tags of the index.html file in order for the application operable standing alone.

 ## Code Base
 ### controllers